prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Building a Customer Feedback Screen.md

 2. The level that feedback was submitted for (String).
 3. Star rating (Number).

-The Event's Cloud Code will take that data and insert it to the feedback collection as follows:
+The Event's Cloud Code will take that data and insert the data into the feedback collection as follows:

 ```
 //Load the feedback collection